JDansercoer/frame-button/readme.md

   <img src="./button.png" />
 </p>

-A fully onchain Farcaster Frame game.
+An experimental onchain onframe game for Farcaster.

 The premise of the game is simple: every user gets 1 button press and as a community, we need to make sure the button survives as long as possible.
 Every time someone presses the button, it resets its timer to 60 minutes.
 If no one presses it in that time, the game is over.